BlinkZer0/LM-Studio-IDE-Plugin/README.md

 **"Cannot connect to Local LLM server"**
 - Ensure your Local LLM server is running and accessible
-- Check that the `blinkzero.baseUrl` setting is correct
+- Check that the `lmstudio.baseUrl` setting is correct
 - Verify the model is loaded in your LLM server
-- Test connection using "BlinkZero: Check Connection" command
+- Test connection using "LM Studio: Check Connection" command

 **"No inline completions appearing"**
 - Check that a model is loaded in your LLM server
-- Verify the `blinkzero.model` setting matches your loaded model
+- Verify the `lmstudio.model` setting matches your loaded model
 - Try typing more context to trigger completions
 - Ensure your server supports OpenAI-compatible completions

 **"MCP tools not working"**
 - Ensure Agent-Cascade MCP server is running
-- Check `blinkzero.mcp.serverUrl` configuration
+- Check `lmstudio.mcp.serverUrl` configuration
-- Verify tools are in the `blinkzero.mcp.allowedTools` allowlist
+- Verify tools are in the `lmstudio.mcp.allowedTools` allowlist

 ### Debug Information